 - The BCS OCPE Program is a partnership between Brentwood Christian School and approved offcampus agencies that provide activities such as: Dance, Diving, Equestrian, Fencing, Gymnastics, Yoga, Lacrosse Martial Arts, Rock Climbing, Rowing, Swimming, Wrestling, and Tennis. - Students will receive a numerical grade for each nine-week period and a final numerical grade for the semester.
-The Academic Advising office will be responsible for supervising the OCPE Program standards to ensure that each student receives a quality, off-campus physical education experience. - In order to participate in the OCPE Program, high school students must participate in a minimum of 5 hours per week at a private or commercially-sponsored agency, approved by the High School Principal that provides physical activities which are supervised by appropriately trained instructors.
+The Office of Academic Advancement will be responsible for supervising the OCPE Program standards to ensure that each student receives a quality, off-campus physical education experience. - In order to participate in the OCPE Program, high school students must participate in a minimum of 5 hours per week at a private or commercially-sponsored agency, approved by the High School Principal that provides physical activities which are supervised by appropriately trained instructors. - High school students may earn 0.5 credits per semester for a total of 2.0 credits (4 semesters) towards their high school graduation physical education requirement.
+This total includes their high school graduation physical education requirement (2.0 credits) and up to 3.0 credits for BCS elective credits.
+Students may not be enrolled in OCPE and any other general Physical Education class or Physical Education substitution (Athletics) at the same time.
+High school students are not permitted to leave campus during the school day without prior approval from the High School principal.